School Closing Worship Service

 Office hours are not possible during the Stay-at-home, Stay-safe order from our governor.
 Call 248.646.6100 or email according to the list below, and we’ll talk.

-All board and committee meetings, and all Bible studies, are finding their own ways to meet interactively online until at least April 13.
+All board and committee meetings, and all Bible studies, are finding their own ways to meet interactively online.
 If you are part of a group which regularly meets at Our Shepherd, please contact the group leader.

 You can sign up for the Two-Minute News email by visiting our Next Steps page on our website.

 If you desire a personal conversation with a pastor or staff member, please call or email!
 We look forward to talking with you, praying with you, and sharing this experience in ways that point to Christ and bring us closer to Him.